2.1.a Hypervisor type 1 and 2

 Type 2 hypervisor

 A Type 2 hypervisor runs as an application on an existing operating system.
+This is why it is called hosted.

 Laptop or desktop hardware